 1922 - Eastlake Cricket Club participate in the inaugural season of the Federal Territory Cricket Association.

 1928 - The competition becomes a district competition.
-At a meeting on August 6, Eastlake CC and South Eastlake CC amalgamate to form Kingston Cricket Club.
-Manuka join the competition as one of the six district clubs along with Kingston.
+At a meeting on 6 August, Eastlake CC and South Eastlake CC amalgamate to form Kingston Cricket Club.
+Manuka Cricket Club join the competition as one of the six district clubs along with Kingston.

 1938 - The Association becomes the Australian Capital Territory Cricket Association.

-1940 - Kingston withdraws from the competition because, due to the second world war, its oval have been requisitioned and it has lost many of its players.
+1940 - Kingston Cricket Club withdraws from the competition due to the impacts of the Second World War - its oval had been requisitioned and many players had left to fight in the war.

 1965 - Woden Cricket Club joins the competition.

 1969 - Kingston and Manuka amalgamate and form East Canberra Cricket Club.
 South Woden Cricket Club is formed and joins the competition.

 1983 - East Canberra CC became Eastern Suburbs Cricket Club.

 1984 - Woden and South Woden amalgamate to become Woden Valley Cricket Club.